MamMates/ml-model-serving/README.md

 ```

 - Now, you can access the app on http://localhost:8080
-- For doing prediction, please read the [API Endpoints](#api-endpoints-📡) section.
+- For doing prediction or get food recommendation, please read the [API Endpoints](#api-endpoints-) section.

-## Development 🛠
+## Development 💻

-If you want to develop the model serving, you can follow this step.
+If you want to develop the model serving, you can follow this step:

 - Clone the repository: